xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 [^ln-courselink]: An archived version of the DHSI course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md

-## 1 Critical Computing in the Humanities
+## 1 Critical Computing Principles

 Computational methodologies can complement the rich history of research in the humanities.
 But to take hold, quantitative approaches to the study of culture